majodu/RPM-Senior-Design/README.md

-cd back to the root and run `yarn link "react-native-rpm-peer-to-peer"` run `npm install` run `npx react-native link` cd to ios and run `pod install` cd to root run IOS simulator "npx react-native run-ios"
+cd back to the root and run `yarn link "react-native-rpm-peer-to-peer"` run `npm install` run `npx react-native link`
+You might need to remove duplicated font imports from the Build Phases/Copy Bundle Resources cd to ios and run `pod install` cd to root run IOS simulator "npx react-native run-ios"